 |Thomas Roger Booth||Yes|

 There are 114 names on a framed ROH in the Parish Church and it gives the rank, regiment and date joined for each of the soldiers.
 23 of these names are on the main War Memorial, the remainder being soldiers who fought and survived.
-Unfortunately it was difficult to photograph as well as being too large to get into one picture.
+Unfortunately it was both difficult to photograph as well as being too large to get into one picture.